plone/documentation/source/quickstart.rst

 Another interesting approach to try out Plone is to install it in a cloud service.

-That way, you can set up your own demo (or even very-light-weight production) Plone, which makes it a good fit to have Plone with your choice of add-ons be tested by your department or other group.
+That way, you can set up your own demo (or even light-weight production) Plone, which makes it a good fit to have Plone with your choice of add-ons be tested by your department or other group.

 Here are two blog posts that show you how to do this: `Plone on a free-tier Heroku <http://blog.niteoweb.com/dear-plone-welcome-to-year-2014/>`_